how long to date before getting engaged in your 30s

 And in order to have a successful marriage, I believe it’s wise to either wait it out or remind yourself that the honeymoon phase might cloud your judgment.

-And while every couple’s situation is different, you don’t want to find yourself in an unhappy marriage, just because you tied the know with your rose-colored glasses on.
+And while every couple’s situation is different, you don’t want to find yourself in an unhappy marriage, just because you tied the knot with your rose-colored glasses on.

 2) Are you financially ready?